mojohaus/buildplan-maven-plugin/src/site/markdown/usage.md

 It is possible to limit the list to a specific phase:

 	mvn buildplan:list-phase -Dbuildplan.phase=test

+If you want to include phases that have no executions mapped:

+	mvn buildplan:list-phase -Dbuildplan.showAllPhases

+Here it is also possible to show the lifecycle(s) by running:

+	mvn buildplan:list-phase -Dbuildplan.showLifecycles

+Be aware that setting 'buildplan.tasks' to direct plugin-executions (eg 'release:prepare') will show an empty lifecycle and '&lt;no phase&gt;', since they are not mapped.
+Also, because executions are collected per phase, direct plugin-executions are shown in the list at the location of the very first execution.

 ## List plugin executions by plugins
 ```